diagrid-labs/dapr-building-block-apis/README.md

     B --> State
 ```

-### Running the ResiliencyDemo apps locally

-1. Navigate to the ResiliencyDemo folder in the terminal:

-    ```bash
-    cd ResiliencyDemo
-    ```

-2. Run the ResiliencyDemo apps using the Dapr CLI:

-    ```bash
-    dapr run -f .
-    ```

-3. Open the [local.http](./ResiliencyDemo/local.http) file in the VSCode editor and execute the HTTP requests to the ResiliencyDemo apps.
+Using the CodeTour panel in the VSCode explorer, start the *6 - Pub/Sub Demo* CodeTour and follow the instructions in the CodeTour to run the apps and use the Dapr Pub/Sub API.

 ### Dapr Reliability Advisor in Conductor Free